 Peptide Receptor Radionuclide Therapy (PRRT)

 Most neuroendocrine tumors, including carcinoid, have five highly specialized receptors that bind to the naturally occurring hormone somatostatin.
-Octreotide is a synthetic analogue (a man-made version) of somatostatin that is able to attach to two of these five somatostatin receptors.
+A synthetic analogue (a man-made version) of somatostatin that is able to attach to two of these five somatostatin receptors.

 Studies have shown that in certain individuals, the short-term results of PRRT with 177Lu and 90Y (and 111In to a much lesser degree) are: a decrease in tumor size, a decrease in symptoms, and a halt in tumor progression.